glennmckechnie/alltimeSeasons/README.md

 In theory that's all.
 However, although I have done this on my own system I haven't actually followed these instructions on a clean install to confirm they work.
 If you try you may well be the first.
 If you find a problem then please let me know and I'll do my best to correct it.

 NOTE: This has only been tested with weewx V4.00 and later

+==== History of Fork changes ===

+*30 Oct 2022*

+The alltimeSeasons addition takes the NOAA data (Monthly/ Yearly Reports) and presents some of the Temperature and Rainfall stats as colored html.

+Changes to the original repo at https://github.com/gedger/alltimeSeasons that this was forked from are...

+Reorganized repo files.

+Moved the original files to weewx410 (the version that the files appear to have come from)

+Added weewx460 and weewx491 directories with their respective files.
+Those files can replace your existing Season skin files, or if you've already modified then use the diffs.
+The 'diffs' are .html files that show what has changed for each version.
+Use either html diff (or both) to assist with the changes.
+They are included in the hope they clarify what needs to be done.

+The historygenerator.py file belongs in the weewx directory -- bin/user/historygenerator.py

+After installation, restart weewx for changes to take affect.

+Bugfix:

+Modified historygenerator.py to break on success (resolves duplicate style strings)

+Enhancement:

+Added weewx4 style logging to historygenerator.py

+Style changes:

+Modified layout to show "out of bounds" values as red text.

+Change 'Total' columns to white backgrounds with bold text.

+Output html passes https://validator.w3.org tests.